 Whichever platform you use, you should communicate with the community.
 If not, don’t even think about making money through those platforms.
 In Twitter, you can use #TwitterChats around your niche.
 Most of the time, you will find like-minded people answering industry questions.

 Prospective clients may be reading or answering questions as well.
-You can even hijack a chat and present yourself as the expert in the area you are in.
+You can even hijack a chat and present yourself as an expert in the area you are in.

 On Facebook, many groups have thousands of members asking questions every day and waiting for someone to give them legitimate answers.
 If you can engage with a few of them on a daily basis, you will grow your network of influence.
 You may unintentionally convince someone to hire you if it means you can do the job better than they can.